 top of page

-Tioga Arts Council (TAC), in partnership with Cloud Croft Studios (CCS), is excited to announce its seventh juried regional art exhibition, Everyday Life, Every Day Art.
-The Opening Night & Awards Ceremony will be on Friday, August 23, 2024.
-After the opening, the exhibition will run from August 24 to September 29, 2024.
+Tioga Arts Council (TAC), in partnership with Cloud Croft Studios (CCS), is excited to announce its eighth juried regional art exhibition, Everyday Life, Every Day Art.
+The Opening Night & Awards Ceremony will be on Friday, August 22, 2025.
+After the opening, the exhibition will run from August 23 to September 27, 2025.
 It will feature work from artists within a 100-mile radius of Owego, encompassing 25 counties in New York and Pennsylvania.
-For every artwork sold in the exhibition, 80% of proceeds will go to the artist and 20% of the commission will go towards Art a la Carte, a unique arts education program and partnership between TAC and the Tioga County Food for Families.
+For every artwork sold in the exhibition, 80% of proceeds will go to the artist and 20% of the commission will go towards TAC’s Beyond the Gallery services, such as Art a la Carte—a unique arts education program and partnership between TAC and the Tioga County Food for Families.

 Location & Exhibition Duration